aaimio/set-persistent-value/README.md

 ## Using the API directly

-In the background, the action is interfacing with a simple key-value store API built specifically for this use case.
-To reduce the overhead of downloading the action(s) or introducing another step into your workflow, you're more than welcome to use the API directly:
+In the background, the action is interfacing with a simple key-value store built specifically for this use case.

-- The `x-github-repo` header is completely optional, it will only keep track of which repositories are using the action or API.
+To reduce the overhead of downloading the action(s) or introducing yet another step into your workflow, you're more than welcome to use the API directly:

 ### Set a persistent value